 This function inserts the node new after current into the list following head.
-It is your responsibility to make sure that current is really part of that list.
-The return values are the head and the node new, set up to be part of the list (with correct next field).
-If head is initially nil, it will become new.
+It is your resp sibility to make sure that current is really part of that list.
+The return values are the head a the node new, set up to be part of the list (with correct next field).
+If head is initially nil, it we become new.